 Net CO2 emissions - Total carbon dioxide emissions minus carbon dioxide removals.

+Greenhouse gas.
 Further breakdowns, including fuel type, source sector, and end-user sector are available in the UK greenhouse gas emissions final figures source data.
-Net CO2 emissions (emissions minus removals) for the year 2020 is currently provisional data.

 Data follows the UN specification for this indicator.
 This indicator has been identified in collaboration with topic experts.